benber86/curve-blog/content/posts/exchange-received/index.md

 </div>
 A "traditional" swap using the `exchange` function preceded by an approval will cost the user 93,859 gas.
-The user benefits from some gas savings on `transferFrom` as the trades uses up the whole allowance.
+The user benefits from some gas savings on `transferFrom` as the trade uses up the whole allowance.
 Indeed, swapping for the same amount as the approval sets to zero the storage slot on the token's contract where the allowance amount is saved, [resulting in a 15k refund](https://www.zaryabs.com/clear-storage-and-get-incentivized-by-ethereum-blockchain/).
 If we had only partially spent the allowance, for instance because we used an infinite approval before, we would not have received any refunds.

-### Regular swap with `exchange()` only after infinite approval
+### Regular swap with `exchange` only after infinite approval

 This scenario of a previous infinite approval results in the gas costs in the table below.
 With an infinite approval, `transferFrom` now goes from giving the user a 15k gas refund to costing the user about 7k.